companje/companje.nl/pages/ssh.md

 title: SSH
 ---

 # locale warnings through SSH on MacOS / iTerm
 ```
+WARNING!
+Your environment specifies an invalid locale.
+ The unknown environment variables are:
+   LC_CTYPE=UTF-8 LC_ALL=

 locale: Cannot set LC_CTYPE to default locale: No such file or directory
 locale: Cannot set LC_ALL to default locale: No such file or directory
 : warning: Setting locale failed.